bueltge/addquicktag/readme.txt

 == Changelog ==
 = 2.3.0-RC2 (06/16/2014) =
-* Allow Quicktags on edit-comment screen on default
+* Allow Quicktags on edit-comment and quick-edit screen on default

 = 2.3.0-RC1 (05/22/2014) =
 * Use on default all post types with active UI, incl.
 Custom and Defaul Post types